 Comparing the nutrition in canned and dry foods isn't easy, Heinze says, and it's not something the average person can do at the store.
 That's because:

 - Water -- in other words, moisture -- accounts for a much higher percentage of a canned food's weight (roughly 70% to 80%, compared to about 10% for dry food).

 - Levels of nutrients such as protein and fat are usually lower in percentage on the label of canned food due to the water.
 But they're often higher in a dog's diet on a calorie basis compared to similar dry foods.

 - Comparing the nutrients in canned and dry foods is possible, but it requires some math, which even some veterinary students have trouble doing the first few times, Heinze says.

 Get good advice.
 If you don't know which of the hundreds of pet foods on the shelf are best for your dog, ask your veterinarian, Remillard says.
-"Everyone's trying to sell you something, but no one's trying to figure out what's best for your pet except your vet," she says.
 Your vet can take into account your pet's age, health, and other factors when making a suggestion.